 The Sierra Leone Government handed over the operations of the Tonkolili Iron Ore mining to the Chinese Kingho Mining Company through the Ministry of Mines and Mineral Resources in September 2020.

 The Tonkolili mine is Africa’s second-largest iron ore mine and one of the largest magnetite deposits globally with an estimated operational period of more than 60 years.

 Tonkolili iron ore mine geology and reserves

-Tonkolili iron ore deposit is located within the Sula Mountain range and forms part of a banded iron formation (BIF) featuring a north east-south west trending magnetic anomaly.
-The mine contains four contagious ore bodies, Simbili, Marampon, Numbara and Kasafoni.
+The Tonkolili iron ore deposit is located within the Sula Mountain range and forms part of a banded iron formation (BIF) featuring a north east-south west trending magnetic anomaly.
+The mine contains four contagious ore bodies, Simbili, Marampon, Numbara, and Kasafoni.

 These are underlain by amphibolites, amphibolite-hornblende schists, phyllites and amphibolites associated with basaltic lava flows of the Sonfon Formation.

 Each of the ore bodies is open at depth and characterises primary magnetite mineralisation underlying the secondary hematite/goethite style mineralisation.